On the existence of extensions for manifold-valued Sobolev maps on perforated domains: Construction of an extension when N is [p-1] -connected

 Fix $\veps>0$ and let \(f\in W^{1,p}(\Om_\veps;N)\).
-Applying Corollary~\ref{cor:reflect}, we can extend \(f\) to a function \(f_\veps \coloneqq\sfS_\veps f\in W^{1,p}(\Om;\R^l)\).
+Applying Corollary~\ref{cor:reflect}, we can extend \(f\) to a function \(f_\veps \coloneqq\sfT_\veps f\in W^{1,p}(\Om;\R^l)\).
 Note that, at this point, the values of \(f_\veps\) are not necessarily contained in \(N\).
-Therefore, one would like to compose $f_\veps$ with a suitable projection onto $N$.
+Therefore, one would like to compose $f_\veps$ with a suitable retraction onto $N$.
 When applying Lemma~\ref{lem:lip_retract} for this purpose, we have to make sure that $f_\veps$ does not take values in the singularity set \(X\) on a subset of positive Lebesgue measure.
 Unfortunately, this possibility cannot be excluded a priori.
-However, inspired by \cite[Theorem~6.2]{HaLi87}, we avoid this problem by working on smooth approximations of $f_\veps$ and possibly perturbing the projection from Lemma~\ref{lem:lip_retract} by a small translation.
+However, inspired by \cite[Theorem~6.2]{HaLi87}, we avoid this problem by working with smooth approximations of $f_\veps$ and possibly perturbing the retraction from Lemma~\ref{lem:lip_retract} by a small translation.

 The Meyers-Serrin Theorem (see, e.g., \cite[Theorem~11.24]{Leoni17}) guarantees the existence of a sequence \((f_\veps^k)_k\subset C^\infty(\Om;\R^l) \cap W^{1,p}(\Om;\R^l)\) such that